 Biography: Sue Keiser

 Sue Keiser came to work at the university in the spring of 1998.
-She served first as assistant to former chancellors Robert Khayat, Dan Jones, and interim chancellor Morris Stocks, before serving as special assistant to Chancellor Jeffrey Vitter.
-She was named Vitter’s chief of staff in September 2016.
+She has served in a variety of capacities in the Office of the Chancellor for former chancellors Robert Khayat, Dan Jones, and Jeffrey Vitter, and interim chancellors Morris Stocks and Larry Sparks.

 Keiser came to the university from Greenville as a nontraditional student in the late 1970s, and earned a B.A. in English in 1983.